kajalv/wumpus-world/README.md

 # Wumpus World

 The Wumpus World problem is a well known problem in the domain of artificial intelligence.
-This is an implementation of a simple problem solving agent that can navigate the Wumpus World, as a part of an introductory course on AI.
+This is an implementation in Prolog of a simple problem solving agent that can navigate the Wumpus World, as a part of an introductory course on AI.

 ## Simple Problem Solving Agent